 Should you want to change your location to any other server that ExpressVPN offer on their VPN (of which are located all over the globe) then all that you need to do is disconnect then reconnect on any server location you choose.

-This concludes my super quick and simple guide on how to access Gmail in China in just a few steps that will take you no more than 5 minutes to setup.
+This concludes my super quick and simple guide on how to access Gmail from inside China in just a few steps that will take you no more than 5 minutes to set up.

 Clearly the Chinese government is not planning to lift this Gmail block any time soon.
 So to give yourself the best chance to access your Gmail, definitely grab yourself a VPN and go through the steps laid out in this quick guide.

 If you are within China and your local ISP (Internet Service Provider) somehow has blocked access to, for example, ExpressVPN.com, then you can work around this by either using a proxy that works to access the VPN website, or alternatively have someone you know and trust that is located outside China set up a VPN account and download the software for you.
 They can then send this to you via a method that the Chinese internet allows, like using WeTransfer.com to send a download link to your alternative (non-Gmail) account, like hotmail.com.